English Learners {ELs} in the Content Area Classroom

 There are many strategies that regular content area teachers can use to support English Learners as they grapple with the language and content of the class.
 Here are few strategies that set Els and all students up for success:

 3. Provide a variety of opportunities: English learners (indeed, all learners) need a variety of opportunities to interact with the language and the content.
-Encountering it one way (e.g. through lecture, video, or text) does little to lead to ownership of the objectives.
+Encountering it one way (e.g., through lecture, video, or text) does little to lead to ownership of the objectives.
 Encountering it in a variety of ways helps students master the material.
 One effective strategy is to look for ways to integrate the four domains of language (speaking, listening, reading, and writing).

 4. Provide a volume of opportunities: Students need more than one shot at getting something.
 Students require scaffolded opportunities to connect with the language and the content; they need an equal number of opportunities to demonstrate their understanding.
 Explaining something one way, one time does not lead to understanding.
-Giving students one shot at explaining something, solving a math problem, or writing a response is not as effective as providing them with a number of chances. |
+Giving students one shot at explaining something, solving a math problem, or writing a response is not as effective as providing them with a volume and variety of chances.